hanabi/hanabi.github.io/Reference.md

   * Alice clues Cathy number 4, which touches a red 4.
   * Bob blind-plays a blue 3 from his *Finesse Position*.
   * Cathy's first thought is that since 3 matches 4, she must have the blue 4.
 However, Cathy sees that Donald already has a clued blue 4 it in his hand.
 (The blue 4 just has a blue clue on it and the true identity of the card is not yet known to Donald.)
   * Cathy knows that she must **not** have the blue 4, because then Alice's clue would have violated *Good Touch Principle*.
 Cathy can reason that her 4 is instead some **other** one-away from playable 4.
-The only other one-away from playable 4 is red 4, so Cathy marks her card as red 4.
-Cathy discards.
+The only other valid *Bluff* target is the red 4 (because the only one-away from playable 4 is red 4).
+So, Cathy marks her card as red 4 as discards.
   * Donald is surprised by Alice's clue.
 From Donald's perspective, Cathy should have misplayed the red 4 as the blue 4, since 3 matches 4.
   * Since Cathy did not misplay, Donald can reason that **he** must have the blue 4.
 Donald marks the previously unknown blue card in his hand as blue 4.